How to Clean Your Eyelids After Blepharoplasty

 What Is Blepharoplasty (Eyelid Surgery)?

-Although blepharoplasty is often performed for cosmetic purposes, it may also be ideal for those whose excess eyelid skin interferes with their peripheral vision.
-If a very significant field-of-vision obstruction is being corrected, blepharoplasty may be covered by medical insurance, though this usually is not the case.
+Although blepharoplasty is commonly performed for cosmetic reasons, medically necessary eyelid surgery may also be recommended when excess eyelid skin interferes with peripheral vision.
+When blepharoplasty is performed to correct significant vision obstruction, the procedure may be considered medically necessary and eligible for insurance coverage, though this is not always the case.

 There are two types of eyelid surgery: lower blepharoplasty and upper blepharoplasty.
-With lower blepharoplasty, an incision is made under the lower lashes, and excess skin, muscle, and fat are then removed.
-Your surgeon may also redistribute fat within the area to improve puffiness or bulges.
-Lower eyelid surgery can also be performed with no external incision, which results in no visible scarring.
-With upper blepharoplasty, an incision is made in the upper lid crease, and excess skin and fat are removed.
-A portion of the orbicularis oculi, which is the muscle that closes the eyelid, may also be removed during upper eyelid surgery in order to keep the eyelid taught.
-Your surgeon will most likely remove fat closer to your nose but preserve fat in the middle of your eyelid to avoid a sunken appearance.
+In lower blepharoplasty, an incision is made under the lower lashes, and excess skin, muscle, and fat are removed.
+Dr. Pirani may also redistribute fat to improve puffiness or bulges.
+Lower eyelid surgery can sometimes be performed with no external incision, leaving no visible scarring.
+In upper blepharoplasty, an incision is made in the upper lid crease, and excess skin and fat are removed.
+A portion of the orbicularis oculi muscle, which closes the eyelid, may also be removed to keep the eyelid taut.
+Dr. Pirani may remove fat closer to your nose and preserve fat in the middle of your eyelid to avoid a sunken appearance.
 The eyelid is closed with stitches.

 What Is The Purpose Of Eyelid Surgery?